Hirlam/Trac2Markdown.jl/docs/src/PostPP/Verification.md

 ```

 Note that we explicitly set the forecast lengths we use.
-As for the GEN part the activation of bias, rmse and stdv plots are controlled by the SHOW_* parameters.
-The averaging period for time series are controlled per variable through the ''TWIND_SURF'' and ''TWIND_TEMP'' parameters in [plotdefs.pm](monitor/scr/plotdefs.pm).
+As for the GEN part the activation of bias, rmse and stdv plots are controlled by the `SHOW_*` parameters.
+The averaging period for time series are controlled per variable through the `*TWIND_SURF*` and `*TWIND_TEMP*` parameters in [plotdefs.pm](monitor/scr/plotdefs.pm).

 Scatter plots and contingency tables are set in